herolab-uga/FRESHR-GSI/README.md

 ## Pre-requisite
-This package is tested on ROS-noetic and it is assumed that ROS (noetic) is already installed in your system.
-This package uses Yolov7 for the human(s) pose estimation.
-You can download the yolov7 package from its official website.
+This package is tested on [ROS (noetic)](http://wiki.ros.org/noetic/Installation/Ubuntu).
+We use [Yolov7](https://github.com/WongKinYiu/yolov7) to detect and localize the pixel locations of the human and robots (objects) from RGB images.
+For a human, it also provides the skeleton’s keypoint locations.
+These are then correlated with the corresponding depth values from depth images.
+Yolov7 also provides confidence scores of each detection, which are valuable when integrating different detections of the same factor, such as different skeletal keypoint distances.